 By Anna Gay on | No Comments

-For those of you who are not familiar with me or my photography, I live in what would be considered a rural (read: extremely rural!) part of Middle Georgia, USA.
-When I am not in the studio, my photography consists mostly of rural landscapes and small towns.
+For those of you who are unfamiliar with me or my photography, I live in what would be considered a rural (read: extremely rural!) part of Middle Georgia, USA.
+When I am not in the studio, my photography consists primarily of rural landscapes and small towns.

 I have been to New York many times, but this was my first photography-related trip, so I decided beforehand which areas I was interested in photographing.
-This saved me a lot of hassle once I arrived in New York, and prevented me from wasting time looking for places to shoot, because I knew exactly where I wanted to go.
+This saved me a lot of hassle once I arrived in New York and prevented me from wasting time looking for places to shoot because I knew exactly where I wanted to go.

-While having a game-plan helped me maximize my time, going with the flow and exploring new areas near the places I was photographing turned out to be one of my favorite aspects of the trip.
+While having a game plan helped me maximize my time, going with the flow and exploring new areas near the places I was photographing turned out to be one of my favorite aspects of the trip.

 I am relatively shy and have difficulty photographing strangers in the area where I live, mainly because I am shooting in small towns, so I feel conspicuous with my camera.
-Being in a large city helped me to blend in, and gave me an extra boost of confidence to photograph strangers more than I normally would.
+Being in a large city helped me blend in, giving me more confidence to photograph strangers than I usually would.

 On the other hand, shooting at midday can be perfect for architectural and black & white photography, as the high sun creates interesting shadows and lines.
 And, when in doubt, there is always the tried-and-true golden hour (the hour just before the sun sets).

 If you are in a city that you are unfamiliar with, please be careful and aware of your surroundings, especially if you are alone or photographing at night.
-While one street may be safe, if you wander just a block or two in another direction, you could easily find yourself in a not-so-safe situation, so just be mindful of where you are!
+While one street may be safe if you wander just a block or two in another direction, you could easily find yourself in a not-so-safe situation, so just be mindful of where you are!